Eclectus: Taxonomy

 Prior to 2023, all extant forms were classified as a single species, the eclectus parrot (E. roratus).
 The eclectus parrot was split into four species by the IOC in 2023; this had previously been done by the IUCN and BirdLife International.
 The oceanic eclectus is thought to be from the Late Pleistocene to the Holocene Epoch, and was found in Vanuatu, Fiji, and on the Tonga Archipelago.
 It became extinct around 3,000 years ago as a result of human settlement in these areas during that time.

-Females of the Papuan (or red-sided), Solomon Island, Australian, Aru Island, and Biaki eclectus all display a blue eye ring, blue breast, and do not have yellow in their plumage.
+Females of the Papuan (or red-sided), Solomon Island, Australian, Aru Island, and Biak eclectus all display a blue eye ring, blue breast, and do not have yellow in their plumage.
 The grand eclectus and Vosmaer's eclectus both lack the blue eye ring, and have a purple breast.
 Both the Tanimbar Island and Sumba Island eclectus are completely red, but the Sumba Island eclectus is larger than the Tanimbar, while the Tanimbar has yellow on its tail.
 The Australian eclectus is the largest of all the subspecies, at 37 cm.